alantech/marsha/marsha/personas/impl-terseness.md

 - Comments that merely restate the code they sit next to.
 - Commented-out or dead code.
 - YAGNI: abstractions, parameters, or features the assignment never asks for.
+Do not flag:
+- Type declarations and annotations (parameter/return hints, variable annotations).
+They are not waste: they aid reasoning and understanding of the code, and they support automated validation.
+Leave them in place.